purencool/purencool/README.md

 #### Website Installation

 1. Clone master branch of this repo
 2. From the command line navigate cloned repo
-3. Make the configure file an executable
+3. Make the `configure` file an executable
-4. From the command prompt "bash configure"
+4. From the command prompt `bash configure`

 Once it is configured navigate to http://purencool.local/user and the username and password is;
 username : admin